High School

 The purpose of this course is to introduce students to the Church’s social teaching.
 In this course, students are to learn how Christ’s concern for others, especially the poor and needy, is present today in the Church’s social teaching and mission.

-Theology IV-Bio Ethics Honors THG044 1 Credit Grade 12
+Theology IV - Applied Catholic Ethics Honors THG4 1 Credit Grade 12

-Theology IV-Bio Ethics Honors THG044 1 Credit Grade 12
+Theology IV - Applied Catholic Ethics Honors THG4 1 Credit Grade 12

 The purpose of this course is to help the students understand and recognize the value and dignity of the human person.
 The course first looks at the gift of life and focuses on an integral humanism.
 After studying current threats to human dignity and the solutions offered by Christ and His Church, the course concludes by applying the principles of the Church’s Social Doctrine to specific bioethical questions.

-Theology IV ACC - Peace and Justice in the Modern World THG45 .5 Credit Grade 12
+Theology IV ACC - Peace and Justice in the Modern World THG11 .5 Credit Grade 12

 The overall goal of this course is to have the students recognize the